anjali1206/parallax_website/README.md

 # parallax_website

-Demo of a simple parallax effect for the website.
-Built using HTML and CSS.
+A very basic implementation of a parallax website with fixed scrolling using HTML and CSS.